hhenrichsen/henrichsen.dev/packages/site/src/content/lecture/sb03/Lecture 18 - Deployment Final.md

 - LearningSuite is published; I forgot to hit publish last week but it's open as of Monday.
-- Please use hhenrich@byu.edu to communicate with me over email; the university has asked that all email communications I do with you all are done via that email.
+- Please use my university email to communicate with me over email; the university has asked that all email communications I do with you all are done via that email.